Updated: Apr 23

 1.)
 There is no vaccine (as of 02/28/2020)

 2.)
-The rate of death after contraction compared to the flu is much higher in Covid-19 sufferers.
-Influenza's rate is between .01-0.1%; while, Covid-19's death rate is between 1-4.08% depending on location.
-Recently, however, the World Health Organization has placed Covid-19 at 3.4% on average.
-This basically means that your ability to die from Covid-19 is much higher than if you contracted the flu.
-In some places, the contraction/death rate is as high as 5-6% such as in Iran.
+The rate of death after contraction compared to the flu is much higher in COVID-19 sufferers.
+Influenza's rate is between .01-0.1%; while, COVID-19's death rate is between 1-4.08% depending on location.
+Recently, however, the World Health Organization has placed COVID-19 at 3.4% on average.
+This basically means that your ability to die from COVID-19 is much higher than if you contracted the flu.
+In some places, the contraction/death rate is as high as 5-6% such as in Iran and in the United States.
 As more people are tested, this rate is expected to go down to possibly around 1%.
 This is still a 10 times higher death rate than the flu.

 3.)
 We aren't certain of the many ways it is transmissible.
 Fomites (materials that may transmit the virus) are being investigated.
 One researcher states that the virus may be viable on surfaces up to 9 days in select cases (but the average is only about 72 hours).
 The cruise ship, Diamond Princess, was found to have traces of the virus 17 days after the ship was emptied.
 It hasn't been researched whether these fragments are transmissible.
 In comparison, the flu only persists for 24-hours on hard surfaces.
 A recent report suggests that paper money may be carrying the virus as well.